The local pharma co. is beginning to supply Americans with the same antibody cocktail that Donald Trump received earlier this year.

 Regeneron Pharmaceuticals recently announced that it has been awarded a $450 million contract to manufacture and supply an anti-viral antibody cocktail it has been developing for the treatment and prevention of COVID-19 infection.

-The double antibody cocktail, called REGN-COV2, is currently in Phase 2 and 3 clinical trials for the treatment of COVID-19 and in Phase 3 trials for the prevention of the virus.
+The double antibody cocktail, called REGN-COV2, passed Phase 2 and 3 clinical trials for the treatment of COVID-19 and Phase 3 trials for the prevention of the virus this summer, before being granted compassionate care authorization to treat President Donald Trump, who tested positive for the virus in October following several “superspreader” events held at the White House.

 The Biomedical Advanced Research and Development Authority (BARDA) and the Department of Defense Joint Program Executive Office for Chemical, Biological, Radiological and Nuclear Defense awarded this agreement to the biotechnology company as part of Operation Warp Speed, the program to fast track the nation’s coronavirus response.

-Under the terms of the contract, REGN-COV2 will be made available immediately in the United States if clinical trials are successful and the U.S. Food and Drug Administration (FDA) grants either Emergency Use Authorization or full product approval.
+REGN-COV2 will be made available immediately in the United States now that clinical trials among hospitalized patients have proven successful, and the U.S. Food and Drug Administration (FDA) has granted its sign-off.

 Since early spring, Regeneron has been increasing manufacturing of the cocktail, a combination of two potent, non-competing and virus-neutralizing antibodies, using the same method it developed for rapid development of a highly-effective novel Ebola treatment last year.